-The Current UK Threat Level from International Terrorism is SUBSTANTIAL
+The Current UK Threat Level from International Terrorism is SEVERE

 Current threat level.
 The system of threat levels has been created to keep you informed about the level of threat the UK faces from terrorism at any given time.

-Threat from international terrorism The current threat level is Substantial - this means that a terrorist attack is a strong possibility.
+Threat from international terrorism - The current threat level is severe, this means that an attack is highly likely.

 Threat from Northern Ireland-related terrorism.
 The current threat level is set separately for Northern Ireland and Great Britain: In Northern Ireland it is Severe - this means that a terrorist attack is highly likely.
 In Great Britain it is Moderate - this means that a terrorist attack is possible but not likely.